 Customer development and service: Initiating and developing relationships with prospective customers to purchase products/services; maintaining relationships and interaction with existing customers to identify and address needs

 Organizational recruitment, training, and development: Recruiting employees and members, conducting training for communication-related positions and to cultivate communication skills, communicating with employees/members to promote satisfaction and engagement

-Advanced studies and field-specific certifications: While we encourage students interested in pursuing a Ph.D. in communication to complete the 2-year M.A. path, graduates will be well-prepared to pursue additional studies in interdisciplinary fields or complete additional certifications for communication-intensive fields (e.g., school administration, law, counselling, child development, public policy, social work, public relations)
+Advanced studies and field-specific certifications: While we encourage students interested in pursuing a Ph.D. in communication to complete the 2-year M.A. path, graduates will be well-prepared to pursue additional studies in interdisciplinary fields or complete additional certifications for communication-intensive fields (e.g., school administration, law, counseling, child development, public policy, social work, public relations)